Frequently Asked Questions

 Safeguarding is of paramount importance to our practitioners.

-At Wimbledon we operate in a fully fenced paddock adjacent to the Common.
-At Fulham and Chiswick we offer a nomadic forest experience, primarily due to the limited exclusive green space on offer in the city.
+At Wimbledon, Twickenham and our Wandsworth Paradise site we operate in a fully fenced site.
+At Barnes, Chiswick, Fulham and Wandsworth Windmill we offer a nomadic forest experience, primarily due to the limited exclusive green space on offer in the city.
 However, these spaces have the benefit of being unrestricted and so offer a wider diversity of play options and learning experiences to our children.
 To ensure safety, our staff work upon a strict ratio of one teacher to four children (as opposed to the standard nursery ratios of 1:8 or 1:13 for those settings employing highly qualified teachers as we do).
 In addition to this your waterproofs provided are brightly coloured and have defined colours per age.
 With one practitioner for every four children the children are always within immediate line of sight and proximity to a staff member, always within our boundary.

 Further to this a key safeguarding practise is the games we regularly play with the children such as one-two-three where are you or one-two-three run to me, both of which encourage the children to through play and therefore without feeling trepidation to understand the importance of staying within our boundaries and family groupings.